marianobarrios/dregex/README.md

 ### Dependencies

-There is are two small dependencies: [SLF4J](https://www.slf4j.org/) and [jparsec](https://github.com/jparsec/jparsec).
+There are two small dependencies: [SLF4J](https://www.slf4j.org/) and [jparsec](https://github.com/jparsec/jparsec).
 The main jar file is about 200 KB.

 ## Similar efforts